 The state's enrollment funding for community colleges significantly improved as a result of the passage by voters in November 2012 of Proposition 30, which resulted in an increase to the state sales and income tax rates.
 Proposition 30 was scheduled to sunset after seven years; however, in November 2016, voters approved Proposition 55 which provided for the continuation of the income tax rate increase with the majority of the funding going towards education through 2030.
-The District's full-time equivalent students (FTES) target for 2019-20 was targeted at 37,800 FTES, which was a significant decrease in order to align FTES funding in accordance with the new Student Centered Funding Formula (SCFF) model, which decreased apportionment FTES revenue funding from 100% down to 70% with the remaining 30% funding tied to specific accountability measurements as compared to how community colleges were previously funded.
-As with the previous funding model, actual apportionment revenue funding by the state for 2019-20 will not be known until February or March 2021 when the state releases the final "Recal" reports for all 73 districts based upon available state funding.
+The District's full-time equivalent students (FTES) target for 2020-21 was targeted at 37,920 FTES, an increase of 120 in order to align FTES funding in accordance with the Student Centered Funding Formula (SCFF) model, which decreased apportionment FTES revenue funding from 100% down to 70% with the remaining 30% funding tied to specific accountability measurements as compared to how community colleges were previously funded.
+As with the previous funding model, actual apportionment revenue earned and to be funded by the state for 2020-21 will not be known until February or March 2022 when the state releases the final "Recal" reports for all 73 districts based upon available state funding.
+In accordance with the declared state health emergency, the state chancellor's office declared emergency conditions that allowed districts to either report actual earned FTES or request the option of reporting its FTES based upon 2019-20 FTES (pre-pandemic), which SDCCD chose to do for 2020-21.
 A history of student enrollments is provided in the table on the following page: